 In summer of 2017, when I was running for 30 minutes at a time, I remember walking around REI.
-Seeing the hydration packs, fuel belts, salt tabs and running gels, I decided that one day I would run distances that would require all this extra gear.
+Seeing the hydration packs, fuel belts, running watches, salt tabs and running gels, I decided that one day I would run distances that would require all this extra gear.
 When I had my first long run that would require a gel, I felt pretty bad A eating that gel mid run.

 If your pace is 10:00 or within two minutes of that time you generally start bringing a gel with you once you start running 12 miles and more.
 If you are faster or slower than that, then your fueling would be different.
 Faster runners eat less gels, while slower runners would probably need more.

 During training as well as race day, you eat a gel every 45 minutes to an hour, or every five miles (slower runners stick with the 45 minute marker rather than going by the 5 mile marker).
 During a marathon I usually go with about every five miles.
 Near the end though I sometimes take one again at mile 23 just get that extra umph.

 Gels needs to be taken with water.
 If you are planning on using the hydration provided by the aid stations, look up the course map a few months ahead of time to see where the aid stations will be.
 Then plan out which aid station you will be taking a gel at.
 Aid stations are usually every other mile for most races, so it works well whatever your race day fueling plan may be.

 The gel brands I have tried are My Spring Energy, Huma, Vega, Cliff, E-Gel, and Gu.
 There a LOT of gels out there, but those are the ones that I personally have tried.